shierc/oTree/wiki/Prerequisites.md

 menu: wiki
 ---

-This page is written for people who may not have Python development experience, and covers the basics of the command line, Python, pip, virtualenv, and an IDE.
+This page is written for people who may not have Python development experience, and covers the basics of the command line, Python, pip, and an IDE.
 If you know about these tools, you can skip this page.

 ## Basic understanding of command line